-- Background: Bob Klein, author of Proposition 71, has pledged to bring a bond measure to the voters in November 2020 that would invest \$5 billion or more in CIRM and its mission.
+- Background: An initiative will be targeted for November 2020 that may invest \$5 billion or more in CIRM and its mission.

 - Challenge: CIRM has a unique perspective to offer regarding possible enhancements to Proposition 71 that might further CIRM's mission more efficiently and improve its operations.

 - ICOC/Subcommittees Discussion:

 - 1) Identify areas for improvement

 - 2) Discuss possible solutions